 - Iai Counter: This is a custom move version of Marth’s down special.
 It’s stronger than the default version, making it an easy pick.
 When selecting this custom move, be sure to carefully read the rules of tournaments you’re entering: some of them ban Marth from using Iai Counter.

 Once your amiibo’s stats, bonuses, and custom moves are refined and ready to go, your training will officially begin!
 If you encountered a problem while equipping your amiibo, feel free to join our Discord server to ask for help.

 Amiibo training is a very specific task, and for the best possible result, you will need to approach it with caution.
 You can’t just go all-out using combos and aerials: both are seen as “newbie tactics” by competitive trainers.
 Instead, you should remain grounded at all times, making sure to punish your amiibo for every aerial attack it uses against you.
 This is true regardless of whether or not your amiibo was fed equipment.

 To help your amiibo properly utilize its moveset, you will mirror match it from Level 1 all the way to Level 50.
 Playing timed matches on Ω-form stages is highly recommended.

 Training Tips (Equipment & Vanilla)

-- Neutral options: Dancing Blade and up tilt.
+- Neutral options: Dancing Blade.
 While Marth’s jab and forward tilt are useful, Dancing Blade outclasses them both.
 Its incredible speed means that opponents will have trouble blocking or dodging it.
 This is Marth’s most important move, so teaching him to use it properly is key.
 If you can’t consistently link all four hits together, don’t worry.
 As long as you can do it sometimes, you’ll be good to go.

 - Moves to avoid: neutral special.
 Marth may learn to randomly use this attack while in midair, so ignoring Shield Breaker entirely is your best bet to ensure he doesn’t use the move at an inappropriate time.